IbkEhinmowo/Credit-Card-Form-Submission/README.md

 # Features

-Validation and Error Handling: Validates user inputs to ensure the accuracy and integrity of submitted data, with error handling for incorrect or incomplete information.
+## Validation and Error Handling
+Validates user inputs to ensure the accuracy and integrity of submitted data, with error handling for incorrect or incomplete information.

+## Responsive Design
-Responsive Design: Ensures a seamless experience across various devices and screen sizes for user convenience.
+Ensures a seamless experience across various devices and screen sizes for user convenience.

+## React Components
-React Components: Utilizes React components for building a dynamic and interactive user interface.
+Utilizes React components for building a dynamic and interactive user interface.

+## Form State Management
-Form State Management: Manages form state using React's state and/or state management libraries like Redux or Context API.
+Manages form state using React's state and/or state management libraries like Redux or Context API.

+## Input Validation
-Input Validation: Implements validation logic for credit card information input fields.
+Implements validation logic for credit card information input fields.

+## Secure Submission
-Secure Submission: Ensures secure transmission of data and proper handling of sensitive information.
+Ensures secure transmission of data and proper handling of sensitive information.
 Technologies Used

 React: Frontend JavaScript library for building user interfaces.